rbadillap/kotal-documentation/docs/ethereum/examples/mainnet.md

       rpc: true
 ```

-Using kotal you can join ethereum main network simply by deploying this network mainfest.
+Using kotal you can join ethereum main network simply by deploying this network manifest.

 ```bash
 $ kubectl apply -f mainnet.yaml